dtekcth/data101/src/studies/chalmers_apps.md

 If you're on Linux, you can only run a remote desktop environment through the web.
 Go to [Chalmers Apps](https://apps.chalmers.se) and log in using CID@chalmers.se and your CID password.
-From here, click on any program, and then Launch, and then `Launch the virtual desktop client`.
-You will be taken to a list of virtual environments, with one named Chalmers Apps.
+From here, click on any program, and then `Launch`, and then `Launch the virtual desktop client`.
+You will be taken to a list of virtual environments, with one named "Chalmers Apps".
 Click on it and you should enter into the virtual environment.

 ![](/Assets/apps_anywhere/web.png)